NiclasGH/shippr/README.md

 ## Usage
 **shippr**
 ```
+A simple binary to manage your helmcharts

 Usage: shippr [OPTIONS] <COMMAND>

 Commands:
-  cluster <NAME>    Configures the cluster
+  cluster  Configures the cluster
-  check <DIR>       Verifies that the chart can be deployed
+  check    Verifies that the chart can be deployed
-  deploy <DIR>      Deploys helm chart by its deployment file
+  deploy   Deploys helm chart by its deployment file
-  cleanup <DIR>     Cleans up any releases that are deployed but not defined
+  cleanup  Cleans up any releases that are deployed but not defined
-    -n <NAMESPACE>  Namespace to cleanup

   help     Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Enables verbose logging.
 [Default: ERROR logs]